 The newly created group layer is now a sub-group.
 You can make sure of this by taking note of the indentation of the layer.

-Why Should You Group Layers?
+Why Should You Group Layers In Photoshop?

 Learning how to make a group in Photoshop is crucial to keep related layers organized and easily accessible.
 When editing a portrait, for example, it’s useful to group associated adjustments like hair, skin retouching, or color adjustments into individual groups, rather than having a large pile of layers mashed together, using groups segments your layers and streamlines your workflow.